paulkarpenko/us-code-ui/uscode/title-21-food-and-drugs/chapter-009-federal-food-drug-and-cosmetic-act.md

 ### Statutory Notes

-#### Delayed Effective Date of Subsection (a)
-For delayed effective date of subsection (a) of this section, see Effective Date of 2022 Amendment note below.

 #### Effective Date of 2022 Amendment
 Pub.
 L. 117–328, div.
 FF, title III, § 3503(b)(2), Dec.
 29, 2022, 136 Stat.
 5859, provided that: “Section 609(a) of the Federal Food, Drug, and Cosmetic Act [[21 U.S.C.
 364e(a)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title21-section364e/a&num=0&edition=prelim)], as added by section 802 [probably should be “section 3502”], shall take effect on the date that is 2 years after the date of enactment of this Act [Dec.
 29, 2022].”